Zuckerman History, Family Crest & Coats of Arms

 - Rosaline Zuckerman, American Democratic Party politician, Delegate to Democratic National Convention from Illinois, 1972

 - Morris Zuckerman, American politician, Candidate for Mayor of Albany, New York, 1941, 1949

 - Max Zuckerman, American politician, Candidate for New York State Assembly from Bronx County 11th District, 1964

-- John Zuckerman, American Democrat politician, Delegate to Democratic National Convention from California, 1956
+- John Zuckerman, American Democratic Party politician, Delegate to Democratic National Convention from California, 1956

-- George R. Zuckerman, American Democrat politician, Candidate for Delegate to New York State Constitutional Convention 2nd District, 1966
+- George R. Zuckerman, American Democratic Party politician, Candidate for Delegate to New York State Constitutional Convention 2nd District, 1966

 - Mortimer Benjamin "Mort" Zuckerman (b.
 1937), Canadian-born American magazine editor, publisher, and real estate billionaire

 - Laurel Zuckerman (b.
 1960), American-born, French author